The Epic of Gilgamesh, or This Unnameable Little Broom: Differences between the First Tablet of The Epic of Gilgamesh and the film

 In the epic poem Gilgamesh is King of Uruk and oppresses his citizens.
 In the Quays’ adaption he is lord over an isolated kingdom where he is the sole denizen.

 In the Epic Enkidu is a Wildman created by the gods to distract Gilgamesh from his questionable activities.
 Enkidu is spotted uprooting traps, ruining a trapper's trade.
 Enkidu is then seduced by Shamhat, a temple prostitute, the first step in civilizing him.
 The Brothers version shows Enkidu first being seduced by Shamhat, leading him into a trap that Gilgamesh has set for him.

 Influence

 The film had many inspirations besides the Gilgamesh legend.
 The violence that pervades the film is a tribute to Austrian writer Konrad Bayer, the physical design of Gilgamesh was based on artwork by Heinrich Anton Müller, one of a trio of artists that the Quays originally intended to dedicate their film to.

 'Hunar Louse' is a satirical representation of Lunar House in London, the headquarters of the UK Border Agency, which called the Quays' visa status into question at the time they were making the film.
 Though this was distressing at the time, the experience helped create the paranoid atmosphere that saturates the film.

+Release

+The short film was released, alongside other shorts by the Quay Brothers, on May 14, 2020, on The Criterion Channel.